-I'll tell you what, and some of the people watching may well have tried this themselves.
-There's a very famous osteopath who actually learned this technique from a physiotherapist.
-But he had a patient who had hip pain had very reduced internal rotation.
-And the physio laid him on his asymptomatic laid him laid him on his asymptomatic side, and and basically belted the head of the femur, the greater trochanter.
-And I think, once gently, next time, a little bit harder on the next time was a full blooded wallop.
-And this guy was sheduled for hip replacement, and actually then didn't have the replacement because he regained that movement.
-Right.
+I'll tell you what, and some of the people watching may well have tried this themselves, there's a very famous osteopath who actually learned this technique from a physiotherapist.
+But he had a patient who had hip pain, had very reduced internal rotation.
+And the physio laid him laid him on his asymptomatic side, and basically belted the head of the femur, the greater trochanter.
+And I think, once gently, next time, a little bit harder and the next time was a full-blooded wallop.
+And this guy was scheduled for hip replacement, and actually then didn't have the hip replacement because he regained that movement.
 And I think it probably gained him another three or four years before he went for the surgery or something like that.